tristanparry/Switcher/README.md

 # $WITCHEЯ
-A currency converter built in React, supporting 166 currencies and responsive design.
+A currency converter built in React, supporting 165 currencies and responsive design.

-Say hello to ArrayAssemble!
-This is a sorting algorithm visualizer built in React, including Bubble/Insertion/Merge/Selection Sorts!
-Version 1.0.0 was released 05/02/21 @ 4:30PM EST.

 ----------------------------------------------------------------------------------------------------------------------------------
 >